jan-bogaerts/mark/src/generated/mdc_cond_compress.md

     - When a different model is selected, the GPT service is asked to update the model name for the transformer and the current title.
   - A splitter
   - "Refresh": When pressed, the transformer associated with the current tab recalculates the result.
-# MarkdownCode > services > line parser > line parser helpers
-The 'LineParserHelpers' module contains helper functions described in pseudo code:

-- `getFragmentAt(service, index)`: Retrieves the fragment at the specified index, handling cases where the fragment is null or the index is empty.
-- `handleEmptyLine(service, index)`: Handles empty lines by checking if the fragments index is empty or contains null values, and adds null values to the index if necessary.
-If a fragment is found at the index, it updates the fragment's lines accordingly.
-- `updateFragmentTitle(service, fragment, line, fragmentPrjIndex)`: Updates the title of a fragment by calculating its depth and replacing the '#' characters with an empty string.
-It also emits an event when the fragment's key changes.
-- `removeFragmentTitle(service, fragment, index)`: Removes the title of a fragment by inserting the line at the beginning of the fragment's lines.
-If the previous fragment is null, it sets the title to empty.
-Otherwise, it copies all the lines from the current fragment to the previous fragment and updates the index accordingly.
-- `insertFragment(service, fragment, fragmentStart, line, fragmentPrjIndex, index)`: Inserts a new fragment at the specified index by creating a new text fragment and adjusting the lines and index accordingly.
-- `handleTitleLine(service, line, index)`: Handles title lines by checking if the fragments index is empty or null at the specified index.
-If it is, it creates a new text fragment and adds it to the index.
-Otherwise, it updates the title of the fragment at the index or inserts a new fragment if the index is different from the fragment's start.
-- `updateFragmentLines(service, fragment, index, fragmentStart)`: Updates the lines of a fragment at the specified index by replacing an existing line or adding a new line if the index is greater than the fragment's line length.
-- `handleRegularLine(service, line, index)`: Handles regular lines by creating a new fragment if there is no fragment at the index or in front of it.
-If the fragment's start is equal to the index, it removes the fragment's title.
-Otherwise, it updates the fragment's lines.
 # MarkdownCode > services > folder service
 - The folder service is a global singleton that manages the location of the currently active project.
 - It has the following properties: